Hacker0x01/react-datepicker/.github/pull_request_template.md

 <!-- Additional comments for reviewers -->

 ## Contribution checklist
-- [ ] I have followed the [contributing guideline](https://github.com/Hacker0x01/react-datepicker/blob/main/CONTRIBUTING.md).
+- [ ] I have followed the [contributing guidelines](https://github.com/Hacker0x01/react-datepicker/blob/main/CONTRIBUTING.md).
-- [ ] I added tests that prove my PR works.
+- [ ] I have added sufficient test coverage for my changes.
+- [ ] I have formatted my code with Prettier and checked for linting issues with ESLint for code readability.